 Before filing an application, the AES applicant must contact the Executive Secretary Section (Case Management) for assignment of a case number.
 Please call 517-241-6155 to receive a case number.

 Applicants will submit the application, referencing the case number, via the paperless electronic filings procedure (see the Electronic Case Filings User Manual).

 In a MPSC order dated December 4, 2000 in Case No. U-12134, the Commission established a Code of Conduct for all electric utilities regulated by the Commission and for all AESs to promote the development of competition, consistent with Act 141.
 In the amended order dated October 29, 2001, the Commission ordered that the Code of Conduct attached as Exhibit A be adopted.
 Section VII C of the code requires that all regulated electric utilities and AES file an annual report with the MPSC summarizing the number and types of complaints received and their resolution annually.
 The Code of Conduct annual report PDF is due to the MPSC office by April 30 for the preceding year.

-A condition of maintaining a license requires annual data reporting on a Statistical Data Reporting Form PDF.
+A condition of maintaining a license requires annual data reporting on a Statistical Data Reporting Form XLS.
 This report should be sent to Commission Staff.

 AESs shall file a proposed Renewable Energy Plan with the Commission.
 A separate docket will be opened preceding a licensing order.